AdityaaRavi/Optimized-path/README.md

 ___Possible movements in the `board`:___

 There will be an abstract method in the algorithm class whose job it is to return an `ArrayList<Integer[2]>` with each of the `Integer[2]` containing the `dx` and `dy` values of one of the possible movements that the algorithm can make (see section about sign convention for more info).
-This method will be called once in the constructor of the `Algorithm` class' subclass and the possible movements will be stored as a parameter.
+This method will be called once in the constructor of the `Algorithm<E>` class' subclass and the possible movements will be stored as a parameter.
 The recursive method will use a for-each loop where a recursive call is made for each of the possible positions from the said parameter.

 ___Possible Return values of the function:___